ankurchavan1/proj2_Ankur_Chavan/README.md

-# proj2_Ankur_Chavan
-ENPM661 Project 2: Implementation of Dijkstra Algorith
+# ENPM661 Project 2: Implementation of Dijkstra Algorithm

+This repository contains the implementation of Dijkstra Algorithm for path planning in a 2D grid environment with obstacles.
-The code takes the start node and goal node positions as input from the user.
+The code takes the start node and goal node positions as input from the user and provides the visual representation of all the node exploration while avoiding the obstacles.
+In the end, it shows the shortest path from start to goal node.

+# Libraries Used
+1. pygame
+2. math
+3. sys
+4. numpy

+# Usage
+Clone the repository on your local machine.
+Open the terminal and navigate to the repository directory.
+Run the command python main.py to start the program.
-In order to see the implementation input the x and y coordinates of the start node and goal node.
+Input the x and y coordinates of the start node and goal node as prompted.
-The code will give the visual representation of all the node exploration while avoiding the obstacles and shows the shortest path in the end.
+The program will display the visualization of the exploration of all the nodes in the environment while avoiding obstacles.

-Libraries used:

-pygame
-math
-sys
-numpy

-Note:
+Once the exploration is complete, the shortest path from start to goal node will be displayed.
+Close the window to terminate the program.

+# Note
-While calculting the obstacle space, I have hard coded the clearance while defining the obstacle space itself.
+While calculating the obstacle space, the clearance value has been hard-coded while defining the obstacle space itself.
-To make it more modular the ideal way must be to take clearance as variable and incorporate it in the half equations.
+To make it more modular, the ideal way is to take the clearance as a variable and incorporate it into the half equations.